vhalragnarok-ffxiv/vhal-nixos/README.md

-This is for my personal use!
+This is for my personal use! <br>
-I provide no warranty nor no guarantee that this project works.
+I provide no warranty nor no guarantee that this project works. <br>
-Please do not create issues or PRs against this project.
+Please do not create issues or PRs against this project, as this is my personal setup. <br>
+You are free to use this code as you wish. <br>

 #File Structure <br>
 #Root Directory: <br>